Dekker1/Fourmi/README.md

 - Build an graphical user interface(GUI) as alternative for the command line interface(CLI).
 (Assignee: Harmen)
 - Compiling the source into an windows executable.
 (Assignee: Bas)
-- Create an module to gather data from PubChem.
-(Assignee: Nout)

 __Side goals:__